 The Sculpt manager interacts with the rest of the system solely by monitoring reports aggregated in the report file system, and writing configuration files into the config file system.
-All files generated by the Sculpt manager are located at /config/managed/.
-By manually creating a same-named file at /config/, one can supply a custom managed configuration to the Sculpt manager.
+All files generated by the Sculpt manager are located at the managed/ sub directory of the config file system.
+By manually creating a same-named file at the root of the config file system, one can supply a custom managed configuration to the Sculpt manager.
 A useful practice is taking a snapshot of the generated configuration as a starting point for the custom version.
 For example, by copying the NIC router configuration while it is connected to a network:

+'''

-cp /config/managed/nic\router /config
+cp /config/managed/nic_router /config

+'''

-Now, the copy at /config/nic\router can be edited.
+Now, the copy at /config/nic_router can be edited.
 Note that changes usually take immediate effect.